14 Easy Ways To Tell Your Dog Happy Valentine’s Day

 1. Be with your dog

-This may sound overly simplified but just being with your dog allows him to know you care and love him.
+This may sound overly simplified, but just being with your dog allows him/her to know you care and love them dearly.
 As I write this, my dog, Henry, is napping at my side.
 He knows I love him.

 2. Cuddle time

-This could be in the morning, evening, afternoon, or whenever you have time.
-I like to cuddle with Henry after I brush him in the morning.
+Cuddling can be in the morning, evening, afternoon, or whenever you have time.
+I like to cuddle with Henry after I brush him in the morning and then as a way to settle down before bed.
 He will generally fall asleep looking at me.
 I know he loves me.
+More importantly, he knows I love him, and I’m his safe spot.

 4. Body language is a cue